Blue Book (Bryce and Toynbee book): Contents

 Commissioned by the British Government and issued as an official Parliamentary "Blue Book" report in October 1916, the volume is divided regionally into twenty sections, each of which contains multiple eyewitness and secondhand reports, dispatches, news articles, and letters.
 In total there were 149 documents and 15 appendixes.
 The publication presents Arnold J. Toynbee's analysis of the population in the Ottoman Empire.
 The presented table and map show the re-calculated values of the stated provinces using values where Armenians were the majority of the population, according to Toynbee's estimates.
 The book was subsequently published in 1916 by Hodder and Stoughton.

-Criticism
+Reception

-The book has been criticized by some Turkish denialists as propaganda to build up support for the war.
-However, Bryce submitted the work to scholars for verification before its publication.
+Although the book has been criticized by some Turkish denialists as propaganda to build up support for the war, Bryce submitted the work to scholars for verification before its publication.
 Oxford professor Gilbert Murray stated of the tome, "...the evidence of these letters and reports will bear any scrutiny and overpower any skepticism.
 Their genuineness is established beyond question."
 Other professors, including Herbert Fisher of Sheffield University and former American Bar Association president Moorfield Storey, affirmed the same conclusion.

 In 2005, the Turkish National Assembly demanded an apology for the publication of the book.